 Preheat oven to 400° degrees F

-Spread mixture onto a parchment lined baking sheet and bake for 15-20 minutes.
+Spread mixture onto a Silpat or parchment-lined baking sheet and bake for 15-20 minutes.
 Stir lightly and continue baking for an additional 5-10 minutes

 ROASTED TOMATILLO SALSA